1

 Objection: “Pharmaceutical companies will kill this.
 They profit from disease.”

-Response: Pharma makes more money under this model.
+Response: Pharma could make more money under this model.

 New system: The treaty fund pays pharma to run trials.
 Trials become revenue centers instead of cost centers.
-Every drug becomes profitable, even the weird ones.
-Guaranteed revenue.
+More drugs could become profitable, even the weird ones.
+More predictable revenue.

-Pharma will lobby FOR this harder than they’ve lobbied for anything.
-It’s getting paid to do what they already do, except profitable.
+Pharma might lobby FOR this harder than they’ve lobbied for anything.
+It’s getting paid to do what they already do, except potentially more profitable.

 “You Can’t Trust 8 Billion People”